 \section{Discussion}

-In this report we developed a statistical setting for studying the performance of biclustering algorithms.
-Under the assumption that the data follows a stochastic block model, we derived sufficient conditions for an algorithm based on maximizing the profile-likelihood to be consistent.
+We have developed a statistical setting for studying the performance of biclustering algorithms.
+Under the assumption that the data follows a stochastic block model, we derived sufficient conditions for an algorithm based on maximizing a profile-likelihood based criterion function to be consistent.
 This is the first theoretical guarantee for any biclustering algorithm which can be applied to a broad range of data distributions and can handle both sparse and dense data matrices.

-These results can easily be extended to symmetric matrices.
+Since maximizing the criterion function exactly is computationally infeasible, we have proposed an approximate algorithm for obtaining a local optimum rather than a global one.
+We have shown through simulations that the approximation algorithm has good performance in practice.
 Our empirical comparisons demonstrated that the method performs well in a variety of situations and can outperform existing procedures.

-It is important to note that the theoretical results operate under the assumption that the true number of row and column classes are known.
-In practice, this is a simplifying assumption and the optimal number of biclusters needs to be inferred from the data.
-While this is an open problem in the biclustering literature, the formalization of biclustering as an estimation process may help identify parallels that can be drawn from classical model selection procedures to this setting and is an interesting topic for future research.

 Applying the profile-likelihood based biclustering algorithm to real data revealed several interesting findings.
+Our results from the GovTrack dataset demonstrated our methods ability to recover ground truth labels when available, and identified motion clusters that were robust across different methods.
 Biclustering the genes and mice in the AGEMAP data exposed an interesting pattern in the expression of certain genes and we found that at most two gene groups can have high expression levels for any one mouse.
-Our results from the MovieLens dataset identified a distinct difference in movie review behavior and split individuals who only rate recent movies from individuals who rate movies from all time periods.
 The consistency theorem proved in this report gives conditions under which we can have confidence in the robustness of these findings.